Story Counting sounds like a dream to me. No more countless meetings where you argue is that 2 or 3 story points story.

-We could spend more time discovering and splitting down epics in the beginning.
+We could have spent more time discovering and splitting down epics in the beginning of the project.
 Would it help us to get a better prediction?
 Let’s try to predict the release date using the final number of stories - 97.

 On the diagram created stories count became parallel to X-axis.

 * How far the predicted release date is from the actual date with respect to release length.

 diff = (Diff in days * 100%) / release duration in days.